Use Your Network (part 1): One of the 4 strategies to find a job

 In this case, I advise you to use FullContact.
 This application allows you to group all your contacts easily and quickly by connecting the different accounts on which you have an address book (LinkedIn, Gmail, etc.).
 You can even submit your address book in CSV (data that you can export from your different tools).

-For each person, you will know the platform/channel on which you are in contact.
-The tool will also automatically enhance your contacts from the internet with more info regarding their job titles, locations, company, the size of their company, their websites, if any, and links to their social media profiles.
+You will know the platform/channel on which you contact each person.
+The tool will also automatically enhance your contacts from the internet with more info regarding their job titles, locations, companies, the size of their companies, their websites if any, and links to their social media profiles.

-Then you will have to use tags, and will tag the language you can use to communicate, your affinity, etc.
+Then, you will have to use tags to tag the language you can use to communicate, your affinity, etc.

-Again, whether you use FullContact or an Excel sheet, take into account only your real contacts: the people you’ve had an exchange with at least once, either physically, on the phone, or by email.
+Again, whether you use FullContact or an Excel sheet, take into account only your real contacts: the people you’ve exchanged with at least once, either physically, on the phone, or by email.

-Once you have completed this step, all you have to do is enjoying this new playground …
+Once you have completed this step, all you have to do is enjoy this new playground …

 The Human Resources and Recruiters (HR)